GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 ## Why do we need FedCM?

-Over the last decade, identity federation has played a central role in raising the bar for authentication on the web, in terms of ease-of-use (e.g. password-less single sign-in), security (e.g. improved resistance to phishing and credential stuffing attacks) and trustworthiness compared to per-site usernames and passwords.
+Over the last decade, identity federation has played a central role in raising the bar for authentication on the web, in terms of trustworthiness, ease-of-use (for example, passwordless single sign-in) and security (for example, improved resistance to phishing and credential stuffing attacks) compared to per-site usernames and passwords.

 With identity federation, a RP (relying party) relies on an IdP (identity provider) to provide the user an account without requiring a new username